Rice Painting Artist | Rice Writing Art |Wedding Carnival Stalls in Udaipur

 Custom, Personalized Rice Charm makes a great gift!

-Email me instructions on customization
+Email me instructions on the customization

 Choose from Necklace, Bracelet, Anklet, Purse/Cell Phone Strap, Keychain